BIOSM 4650 Shark Biology and Conservation

 Outcome 3: Students will develop skills and research methods used to advance understanding of shark biology, ecology and conservation.

-Outcome 4: Students will become familiar with current and pst shark research, and study elasmobranch species in the Gulf of Maine.
+Outcome 4: Students will be able to cite current and past shark research, and study elasmobranch species in the Gulf of Maine.

 Prerequisites